Each year, nearly 5,000 Mississippians experience their first

-Our Advanced Primary Stroke Center includes care delivered in the Emergency Department, Intensive Care Unit, Neurosurgery Unit and Stroke Care Unit, covered by a neurologist 24 hours a day, seven days a week.
+Our Advanced Primary Stroke Center includes care delivered in the Emergency Department, Intensive Care Unit, Neurosurgery Unit and Stroke Care Unit, covered by neurosurgeons and neurologist 24 hours a day, seven days a week.

 Following a stroke, patients undergo an assessment to minimize risk factors and hopefully decrease the risk of a second stroke.

 Rehabilitation needs are also evaluated for each patient to make sure they are back on the road to their regular activities as quickly as possible.

 B: Struggling to keep their balance? - notice the person's balance - are they have sudden trouble walking or maintaining proper balance or coordination?
 E: Sudden Eye changes - are they experiencing trouble seeing?